Addthis Sharing Gadget

 Best line delivered so far is “Red.
 Alert.” by General O’Neill.
 Yes, it is said the way I punctuated it.
 You can’t beat acting of this caliber.

 The U.S. Air Force fighters of dubious make their way to the bombers and try to get them to identify themselves.
 In Mother Russia we identify ourselves by how hard we hit each other, eat rearward firing missiles capitalist stooges!
 So Firefox didn’t have the first rearward defense missiles after all.
-Learned something new.
+Learned something new, I have.

 One good missile attack begets another and soon there is a bomber in flames.
 This is actually a pretty cool scene as the burning bomber goes into an out of control turn and hits the ice.
 Uh oh.
 That mushroom cloud isn’t a good sign.

 Sure enough a nuke was on board and it went off.
-You would think the radioactive fallout would be bad enough, but the ice cracks from the explosion to unleash a man in a rubber suit!
+You would think the radioactive fallout would be bad enough, but the ice cracks from the explosion and from it emerges a man in a rubber suit!
 Umm, I mean a ferocious prehistoric amphibian!

 Excuse me, my phone is ringing.
 Be right back.